pablocasares/enricher/docs/joiners_enrichers/joiners.md

        }
      )
   ```
- 3. The Unjoined message is sends to `output` topic.
+ 3. The Unjoined message is sent to `output` topic.

 * CASE 2: Received message can be joined with other with same key.